8 questions every association should be asking its members

 This period is an opportunity for associations to reimagine what their future might look like.
 Expect a lot of reinvention to happen.
-For instance, continuing professional development training might play a greater role as industries emerge with new standards post-COVID19.
+For instance, continuing professional development training might play a greater role as industries emerge with new standards post-COVID-19.

 - What are the best ways to reach you going forward?

-This is a very tactical question, but, as people are stood down or changing jobs, their work email address may no longer be accessible — and you will need a way to continue reaching them, be it by email, social media, phone or direct mail.
+This is a very tactical question, but, as people are stood down or change jobs, their work email address may no longer be accessible — and you will need a way to continue reaching them, be it by email, social media, phone or direct mail.
 Connect on as many channels as possible.